Home

 Mellotron/Chamberlin used:

-Tom Petty's had a slightly odd career, not releasing his debut album until 1976, despite being born in 1950, making his spiritual home some years earlier than his first flush of success.
+Tom Petty (1950-2017) had a slightly odd career, not releasing his debut album until 1976, despite being born in 1950, making his spiritual home some years earlier than his first flush of success.
 He survived the horrors of the '80s remarkably well, even managing a great psych single in '85 with Don't Come Around Here No More and gained a career boost from being the youngest member of the Traveling Wilburys later that decade.
 The '90s saw him taking on the role of Rock Elder Statesman, without the pompousness that so often goes with the title, not to mention no appreciable drop in songwriting quality.

 1994's Wildflowers is Petty's second solo album, though most of us would be hard-pushed to spot the difference, especially considering that most of the Heartbreakers are present and correct, including keys man Benmont Tench.
 It's a good album without being groundbreaking, covering all Petty's bases from fully acoustic (Don't Fade On Me) to all-out rock (Honey Bee) and every stage in between.
 Tench plays Mellotron on a couple of tracks, with quite upfront flutes and more background cellos on Only A Broken Heart and a weirder, less overt flute part on Crawling Back To You.
+'99's Echo saw him back with the Heartbreakers officially, though sonically, it heavily resembles Wildflowers, essentially being his take on what's become known as Americana.
+I actually found the album a little dreary in places, though Petty fans will almost certainly love it; it certainly sounds like a Tom Petty album, which beats just about anything being produced by anyone new, sad to say.
+Definite Chamberlin from Tench on closer One More Day, One More Night (flutes) and possible strings on Rhino Skin, but, as usual, it's hard to tell.

 Strange to think how Tom Petty's been making, essentially, the same kind of album for the better part of four decades, but it's taken this long for the world to catch up with him again.
 2014's Hypnotic Eye is another solid, reliable roots-rock record, highlights including rocking opener American Dream Plan B, the classic Petty of Red River and All You Can Carry, Power Drunk and the sinuous Shadow People.
 Tench on just Mellotron this time round, with chordal flutes and a cello line on Full Grown Boy, high strings and vibes (presumably, with none credited on the track) on Sins Of My Youth and background strings on Shadow People.